 My fascination with the history, art and culture of modern and contemporary Wales has developed over the years due to a range of cultural stimuli.

 In secondary school in south Wales I became chairman of the local history research group.
-In 1978, my BA took me back to the city of my birth where I was taught at University College London by John White (b 1924) and John Hale (1923-99).
+In 1978, my BA drew me back to the city of my birth where I was taught at University College London by John White (b 1924) and John Hale (1923-99).
 It also took me abroad for one year to Florence and Venice.
 For my MA studies in the mid Eighties I lived in west Wales, at Aberystwyth.

 Since 1990 my art and writing have increasingly addressed aspects of twentieth-century south Wales, and since 2002 this activity has extended into PhD research and curating as well.

 My parents and their interrelated histories have played a significant role too.